david-barbion/psono-to-csv/README.md

 node parse.js <path to json file> <path to csv output file>
 ```

-By default, it will read `vault.json` and output `vault.csv` in local directory
+By default, it will read `psono.json` and output `passbolt.csv` in local directory

 ### Disclaimer

 Use at own risk.
 Please verify the csv output yourself before importing to another password manager

+### Acknowledgement

+This work was inspired by https://github.com/migvill/enpass-to-csv